savq/paq-nvim/README.md

 - `PaqInstall`: Install all plugins listed in your configuration.
 - `PaqUpdate`: Update all packages already on your system (it won't implicitly install them).
-- `PaqClean`: Remove all packages that aren't listed on your configuration.
+- `PaqClean`: Remove all packages (in Paq's directory) that aren't listed on your configuration.

 ## Options